thayronarrais/docker-laravel-postgres-nginx/README.md

 + Run `docker-compose up -d` to start the containers.
 + Visit http://localhost to see your Laravel application.
 + Try connect 127.0.0.1:5432 to acess Postgres
-+ After start, note that one directory and one file will be created with name *posgres* and file *data*, this files are Database archives
++ After start, note that one directory and one file will be created with name *postgres* and file *data*, this files are Database archives

 # usage:
 + `docker-compose up -d` to start all containers
 + `docker-compose down` to stop all containers
-+ If you need restart after modify *docker-compose.yml* or *Dockerfile* into php-fpm directory,
++ If you need to restart after modifying *docker-compose.yml* or *Dockerfile* into php-fpm directory,

 # Images
 + redis:alpine